 Virtual Education Software (VESI)

-Visit the VESI website for CMU program information, contact information, and online application materials.
+Visit the VESI website for CMU program information and contact information.

 Virtual Education Software Company (VESi) of Spokane, Washington, was founded in 1991.
 VESi provides affordable, user-friendly computer-based instruction to K-12 educators.
 Currently, VESi courses offered by CMU are for 2-3 hours of graduate credit.
 VESi provides course materials and faculty.